katerinakazantseva/strainy/README.md

 For metaFlye parameters, please see [Preparing de novo metagenomic assemblies](#preparing-de-novo-metagenomic-assemblies).
 Alternatively, a reference in fasta format could be converted into a gfa and provided as input.

-* `FASTQ file` containing reads that need to be assmebled / phased.
+* `Reads (fasta/fastq)` containing reads that need to be assmebled / phased.
 In the case of improving collapsed de novo assembly, same reads should be used for the assembler input.

+* `Optinal alignment / variant calls`.
+A user can provide their own alignment in `bam` format and variant calls in `vcf` format (that will be used for phasing).
+If these files are provided, splitting of long unitigs must be disabled by adding `--unitig-split-length 0`.
+It is recommended to split long sequences prior to producing alignment / variant calls, for example using the Strainy `--only-split` option.
+Long unitigs (50 kb+) may significantly slow down Strainy.

 ## Preparing de novo metagenomic assemblies